|

 sequence stratigraphy and relationship to outcrops, and the Cotton

 Valley Gas Play within the Mississippi Interior Salt Basin.
-MGS also
+Together

 hosts monthly luncheon meetings, held from September through May of